briandailey/briandailey.github.com/projects/index.md

 ### 2010- 2014

-While working as a consultant, I built the first iteration of a healthcare market research platform that eventually became Stratasan.
-I served as CTO, growing the applications features and adopting new technologies (such as Amazn Redshift) over time.
+While working as a consultant, I built the first iteration of a health-care market research platform that eventually became Stratasan.
+I served as CTO, growing the applications features and adopting new technologies (such as Amazon Redshift) over time.